WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/Data-minimization-and-selective-disclosure.md

 To illustrate why these differences between numbers are important, imagine you are buying a car, you open your bank account page and it says "52433".
 Is this number nominal, the name of your bank account?
 Is it ordinal, showing the 52,433rd transaction of the day?
 Or is it a quantity, perhaps your bank balance showing that you have $52,433.00?
 Privacy enhancement strategies will differ, depending on the numeric qualities.

+Our ability to enhance privacy depends in the end on these differences in the kinds of numbers representing our credential attributes.

 ##Do we need cryptography?

-##The role of cryptography
+Yes we do.
+Cryptography makes privacy enhancement possible in electronic communication.
 In privacy enhancement of credentials, some data parts are revealed while others are concealed.
 Concealment is achieved mostly by the art of cryptography, from the greek word "kryptos," meaning hidden, like in a crypt.

-Cryptography makes privacy enhancement possible in electronic communication.
+(For the remainder of this paper, we use the short word "crypto" to refer to the use of cryptographic algorithms to achieve our privacy enhancing goals.)

 ### Crypto Goals
 Privacy-enhancing cryptography has four primary goals.